Foreign relations of the Axis powers: United Kingdom

 In the UK, during the late 1920s and 1930s several individuals and groups sympathised with fascism.
 This included Rotha Lintorn-Orman members of the British Fascists, Arnold Leese member of the Imperial Fascist League, Oswald Mosley member of the British Union of Fascists, and William Joyce and John Beckett that were part of the National Socialist League.

 In 1938 several western countries, including the UK signed the Munich Agreement with Nazi Germany.
 In this agreement Nazi Germany received a strategically important part from Czechoslovakia.
 This was criticised by many, including the USSR.
 This territory was important for Germany and it allowed Germany to be encircled by the Western Powers.

 In the Far East in the same period certain individuals such as Puyi's tutor Reginald Johnston, chief of the British embassy guards in Tianjin Brigade General F.H.
 Burnell-Nugent, supported the Japanese plans related to the Mukden Incident, the creation of the puppet state of Manchukuo and the open Japanese intervention in Northeast China.

 During the war several British prisoners of war were recruited into the auxiliary Waffen-SS unit the British Free Corps also known as the Legion Of Saint George.
 It was organised in January 1943 and was conceived by John Amery, son of Leopold Stennett Amery.
 Heinrich Himmler was interested in the concept and ordered more volunteers to be recruited, but only approximately 30 soldiers volunteered for this unit (including 3 Canadian, 3 Australians, 3 South Africans and 1 New Zealander).
 The unit never saw any action, but a few men from this unit are believed to have fought in the Battle of Berlin.

 Vatican City

 The Roman Question was solved on February 11, 1929, between the Holy See and the Kingdom of Italy.
-The treaty was signed by Benito Mussolini and Pietro Cardinal Gasparri in behalf of King Victor Emmanuel III and Pope Pius XI (1922–1939), respectively.
+The treaty was signed by Benito Mussolini and Pietro Cardinal Gasparri on behalf of King Victor Emmanuel III and Pope Pius XI (1922–1939), respectively.
 The Lateran Treaty and the Concordat established the independent State of the Vatican City and granted Catholicism a special status in Italy.

 The Holy See was one of few states that established diplomatic relations with the Japanese puppet state of Manchukuo.